know stability

 Safety Through Creativity

-Our 1st step, Safety, is not just a state of being but a journey we can enrich through Creativity.
+The first facet, Safety, is not just a state of being but a journey we can enrich through Creativity.
 Elizabeth Gilbert beautifully says, “Fear does not understand creativity.”
-As autists, we are more likely to self-harm and misread social cues that lead to danger.
-We use our Creativity to invent a safe environment, generate ideas for avoiding or minimizing self-harm, and develop methods for coping with unsafe people.
+As autistic individuals, we are more likely to self-harm and misread social cues that lead to danger.
+We use our Creativity to invent safe environments, generate ideas for avoiding or minimizing self-harm, and develop methods for coping with unsafe people.
 By exercising Creativity, we can solidify progress toward Safety, inspiring hope and a sense of empowerment in our journey towards healing dissociative identity disorder.

 Building Trust Through Connectedness